I am SO EXCITED to share the first two chapters from MOTION with all of you!

 “You don’t need to do that.”
 He frowned, reaching for the money and offering it back to me.

 He flinched subtly, like I’d surprised him again.
 “I see,” he said, then huffed a little laugh.
-It was free of amusement.
+It was amused, but also sounded a tad incredulous.
 I got the sense I’d offended him somehow . . .

 A renewed wave of flustered urgency crashed over me.
 I didn’t have time to think about Dr. Payton.
 I had to call Gabby, get to Chicago, and figure out how to behave like Lisa and not like me.